gaurav1780/comp1010practicalClassMaterial/week 02 - javaEclipse/practicalJavaEclipse.md

 #### Sub-task 2

-Complete the body of the method `isBalanced` that assumes that the array passed has an even number of items, and returns `true` if the sum of items in the first half of the array equals the sum of items in the second half of the array, `false` otherwise.
+Complete the body of the function `isBalanced` that assumes that the array passed has an even number of items, and returns `true` if the sum of items in the first half of the array equals the sum of items in the second half of the array, `false` otherwise.

-You **SHOULD** (meaningfully) call the method *sumIndexRange*, even if you didn't finish it or get it right.
+You **SHOULD** (meaningfully) call the function `sumIndexRange`, even if you didn't finish it or get it right.

 For example,